-(2) Dr. Aviezer served as Protalix Ltd.'s Chief Executive Officer on a consultancy basis until September 2006 pursuant to a Consulting Services Agreement between Protalix Ltd. and Agenda Biotechnology Ltd., a company wholly-owned by Dr. Aviezer.

-(3) Includes payments from October 15, 2006 only.
+- (2) Dr. Aviezer served as Protalix Ltd.'s Chief Executive Officer on a consultancy basis until September 2006 pursuant to a Consulting Services Agreement between Protalix Ltd. and Agenda Biotechnology Ltd., a company wholly-owned by Dr. Aviezer. - (3) Includes payments from October 15, 2006 only. - (4) Iftah Katz joined our company as our Vice President of Operations on February 28, 2007.
+Mr. Katz ceased to be employed by the Company as of May 6, 2008.